Ryan SangBaek Kim, Ph.D.

 Institute for Affective Sovereignty and Interdisciplinary Studies

-The Ryan Research Institute (RRI) is an independent research organization based in Paris, dedicated to pioneering the emerging field of Affective Sovereignty Studies.
+The Ryan Research Institute (RRI) is an officially registered independent research institute in Paris, dedicated to advancing the emerging field of Affective Sovereignty Studies.

-Our work integrates affective neuroscience, philosophy of mind, psychology, and AI ethics, while actively bridging into law, business studies, and the arts.
+Our work integrates affective neuroscience, philosophy of mind, psychology, and AI ethics, while building bridges into law, business studies, and the arts.

-We investigate the deep structures of emotion, cognition, freedom, and human identity, with a mission to establish new frameworks for the ethical design of human-centered technologies and societies.
+We explore the deep structures of emotion, cognition, freedom, and human identity, with a mission to develop new frameworks for the ethical design of human-centered technologies and societies.

-At the core of the Institute’s mission lies a conviction:
+At the core of our mission lies a conviction:

-This website serves as the official archive of our peer-reviewed publications, books, musical works, and essays — and as an evolving hub for interdisciplinary inquiry, global collaboration, and policy dialogue.
+This website serves as the official archive of our peer-reviewed publications, books, musical works, and essays — and as an evolving hub for interdisciplinary research, international collaboration, and ethical policy dialogue.

 News & Highlights